 The total length of all the flights in a staircase including the landing width in the horizontal plane is called run.

 An inclined rail mounted on vertical posts at the ends is provided parallel to the slope of the stair to be held by hand for support during ascent and descent.
-This inclined railing at a convenient height is termed as the handrail.
+This inclined railing at a convenient height is termed the handrail.

-It is provided on either single side or both sides of the staircase.
+It is provided on either a single side or both sides of the staircase.
 In the wider staircase, another handrail is also provided in the middle.

 It supports the user by preventing an accidental fall.
 Thus, it is an important component of the safety point of view.

-Aesthetics of a staircase can also be increased by providing an attractive handrail.
+The aesthetics of a staircase can also be increased by providing an attractive handrail.